smudge-knobbles/PS_Report_Spreadsheet/README.md

 There are 3 visible Sheets and 3 hidden Sheets.
 The first sheet is named "Start Here" and has instructions and 2 large buttons.
 The first button deletes any report data left over from a previous use of the tool.
 The second button runs several VBA subroutines to clean the data, copy it into a named Table, then refresh the Pivot Charts based on that Table.

 The report data on the tickets had all ticket tag text crammed into a single column (each ticket has at least 2 tags).
-The code splits the data from the "Tags" column into two new columns and trims off exteraneous text (specifically "Primary Tag - " and "Secondary Tag - ").
+The VBA code splits the data from the "Tags" column into two new columns and trims off exteraneous text (specifically "Primary Tag - " and "Secondary Tag - ").
 The script also creates "Month" and "Quarter" columns based on the "Created At" column.

 Slicers under the Pivot Tables allow the user to easily modify the parameters of the charts.

 "PS Ticket Reports.xlsm" is the tool I created.
-The 3 csv files in the "data" folder are different sets of dummy data.
+The 3 csv files in the "data" folder are different sets of generated dummy data.